Techniques to isolate haematopoietic stem cells: SLAM code

 For HSCs, CD150+CD48− was sufficient instead of CD150+CD48−CD244− because CD48 is a ligand for CD244, and both would be positive only in the activated lineage-restricted progenitors.
 It seems that this code was more efficient than the more tedious earlier set of the large number of markers, and are also conserved across the mouse strains; however, recent work has shown that this method excludes a large number of HSCs and includes an equally large number of non-stem cells.
 CD150+CD48− gave stem cell purity comparable to Thy1loSCA-1+lin−c-kit+ in mice.

 LT-HSC/ST-HSC/early MPP/late MPP

-Irving Weissman's group at Stanford University was the first to isolate mouse hematopoietic stem cells in 1988 and was also the first to work out the markers to distinguish the mouse long-term (LT-HSC) and short-term (ST-HSC) hematopoietic stem cells (self-renew-capable), and the Multipotent progenitors (MPP, low or no self-renew capability – the later the developmental stage of MPP, the lesser the self-renewal ability and the more of some of the markers like CD4 and CD135):
+Irving Weissman's group at Stanford University was the first to isolate mouse hematopoietic stem cells in 1986 and was also the first to work out the markers to distinguish the mouse long-term (LT-HSC) and short-term (ST-HSC) hematopoietic stem cells (self-renew-capable), and the Multi-potent progenitors (MPP, low or no self-renew capability – the later the developmental stage of MPP, the lesser the self-renewal ability and the more of some of the markers like CD4 and CD135):